Commemoration

 Background

-To begin to address Call to Action 79, Budget 2018 allocated $23.9 million to Parks Canada ($15.2 million of new funding in addition to $8.7 million of existing resources) over 6 years from 2018 to 2024 to advance initiatives that include:
+To begin efforts in addressing Call to Action 79, Budget 2018 allocated $23.9 million to Parks Canada ($15.2 million of new funding in addition to $8.7 million of existing resources) over 6 years from 2018 to 2024 to advance initiatives that include:

 Call to Action 79(i)

-Bill C-23, if passed by Parliament as written, would create three new positions for First Nations, Métis and Inuit representatives on the Historic Sites and Monuments Board of Canada.
-The bill would also improve the integration of Indigenous history, heritage values, and memory practices into national heritage and history in Canada, thereby creating greater opportunities to protect and present the contributions of Indigenous peoples to cultural and natural heritage.
+The Bill, if passed by Parliament as written, would create 3 new positions for First Nation, Métis and Inuit representation on the Historic Sites and Monuments Board of Canada.
+The Bill would also improve the integration of Indigenous history, heritage values, and memory practices into national heritage and history in Canada, thereby creating greater opportunities to protect and present the contributions of Indigenous peoples to cultural and natural heritage.

 While the legislative proposal was being developed, non-legislative barriers to Indigenous participation as board members of the Historic Sites and Monuments Board of Canada were identified and addressed.